It's true, I'm writing a book.

 Take note: this is not a printed book.
 It's a PDF document, and it's a big one.
 If you choose to print it out, the lives of all those trees are on your conscience, not mine.

-In Volume 1, I explain all the concepts and ideas that you will need — actually, more than you'll need — to understand everything in Volume 2: The Scales.
+In Volume 1: The Splaining, I explain all the concepts and ideas that you will need — actually, more than you'll need — to understand everything in Volume 2: The Scales.

 Here is the Table of Contents for Volume 1: The Splaining (so far):